Click Here To Download The Year 5 Coverage Document

 Our Word Study sessions follow a four-part sequence:

 We use the skill of reading constantly, but we also have a weekly whole-class reading session on a Friday morning.
-Each week is based on at least one of the seven skills:
+Each week is based on one of the seven skills:

 Carousel & PE

 Our carousel time lets us learn different subjects throughout the week.
-During one week of carousel we will be taught:
+During one week of the children will cover:

 - Sikhi – Mrs Kooner

 - PE (Swimming)